ytree-project/ytree/README.md

 This is ytree, a [yt](https://github.com/yt-project/yt) extension for generating and working with merger-tree data.  ytree supports:

- * loading merger-tree data from Consistent-Trees, Rockstar, and LHaloTree formats
+ * loading merger-tree data from the Amiga Halo Finder, Consistent-Trees, Rockstar, and LHaloTree formats

  * creating merger trees from Gadget's inline FOF/SUBFIND catalogs